jasonsutter87/veilchain/site/content/docs/api/_index.md

 ---

-## Proofs
+## Merkle Proofs

-### Get Inclusion Proof
+### Get Merkle Inclusion Proof

 ```http
 GET /ledgers/:id/proofs/:index
 ```

-Generates a cryptographic proof that an entry exists in the ledger.
+Generates a cryptographic merkle proof that an entry exists in the immutable ledger.
+Use these tamper-proof proofs for data integrity verification.

 **Response:**
 ```json